Floating-Dartists/fd_template_creator/README.md

   # Git repository to clone
   git:
     url: https://github.com/Floating-Dartists/fd_template.git
-    # If you want to depend on a specific commit, branch or tag, you can a ref key (Not yet supported)
+    # If you want to depend on a specific commit, branch or tag, you
+    # can use a ref key (Not yet supported)
     # ref: main
   # Local path to the template (Not yet supported)
   # path: path/to/fd_template
+  # List of the files or folders to copy from the template
   files:
     - .github/
     - lib/